 - Watery vaginal discharge

-If you suspect you may have uterine fibroids but haven’t yet been diagnosed, we encourage you to contact your doctor or a fibroid specialist as soon as possible.
-We generally recommend seeking treatment when your career, social life, personal relationships, and/or self-esteem are affected.
+If you are concerned that you may have uterine fibroids but haven’t yet been diagnosed, we encourage you to contact a fibroid specialist as soon as possible.
+We generally recommend seeking treatment when your career, social life, personal relationships, and/or self-esteem are affected by fibroid symptoms.

 What Is Fibroid Discharge?

-We want you to understand that having pink discharge doesn’t always mean that you have fibroids.
+We want you to understand that having pink spotting or discharge doesn’t always mean that you have fibroids.
 To receive a fibroid diagnosis, you need to visit your doctor, who will likely conduct a pelvic exam.
-If they suspect you have fibroids, this can be confirmed with ultrasound or MRI imaging.
-Either of these scans can potentially determine the number, location, and size of any growths.
+If they suspect you have fibroids, this can be confirmed with ultrasound or MRI imaging performed by an interventional radiologist.

 Discover Uterine Fibroid Treatment at USA Fibroid Centers

-If pink discharge or any other fibroid symptoms are negatively impacting your life, we can help.
-Although many women are told that hysterectomy –– the complete surgical removal of the uterus –– is the only available fibroid treatment option, the reality is that this simply isn’t true.
+If pink spotting or discharge, as well as other fibroid symptoms are negatively impacting your life, we can help.
+Although many women are told that a hysterectomy, the surgical removal of the uterus, is the only available fibroid treatment option, this isn’t true.